 COL (ret.)
 Karl E. Friedl, Ph.D. – Maryland

 In 2012 COL (ret.)
 Karl E. Friedl, Ph.D., retired from the US Army after thirty years of service.
 His last assignment was as the Director, Telemedicine and Advanced Technology Research Center (TATRC) for the US Army Medical Research and Materiel Command in Frederick, Maryland.
 He received his Doctor of Philosophy (Integrative Physiology) from the University of California at Santa Barbara in the University’s Institute of Environmental Stress in 1984.
 As a research physiologist, he has published 150 papers, book chapters, and other reviews and technical reports.
-As a research manager and director, he has facilitated research cooperation between government agencies including the Department of Defense, Department of Veteran Affairs, the National Institutes of Health, the National Aeronautics and Space Administration, the Food and Drug Administration, and the United States Department of Agriculture and organized and directed research initiatives such military women’s health, Gulf War illnesses, bone health, and Parkinson’s research programs.
+As a research manager and director, he has facilitated research cooperation between government agencies including the Department of Defense, Department of Veteran Affairs, the National Institutes of Health, the National Aeronautics and Space Administration, the Food and Drug Administration, and the United States Department of Agriculture and organized and directed research initiatives such as military women’s health, Gulf War illnesses, bone health, and Parkinson’s research programs.
 His research focus areas are applications of metabolism and neurobiology technologies, assessment methods and metrics of research success, and strategies to accelerate research translation to practice.
 He is a member of the American Society for Nutrition, AMSUS, Endocrine Society, and a fellow of AIMBE.
 His awards and recognition include Legion of Merit (2d OLC), Morris K. Udall Award for Public Service, Ronald and Nancy Reagan Alzheimer’s Research Award, Founder’s Award for the Pennington Biomedical Research Center, Order of Military Medical Merit, and Diabetes Technology Society Research Leadership Award.
 COL (ret.)
 Friedl joined the PAN Board in January 2013.